Seattle Identity Theft Lawyer

 Identity theft is a complex area of law that presents unique challenges for consumers.
 Victims may not discover the erroneous activity until they need to use their good credit.
 By the time the identity theft is found, the damage to their report and good name may take years to restore.

-- We can help you freeze your accounts
+- Help you freeze your accounts

 Identity theft is difficult to prove.
 Police investigations typically lack the necessary resources to obtain the evidence financial institutions need to clear credit report errors.
 Our consumer protection firm has access to experts and resources required to achieve the best possible result in your identity theft claim.

 Many of our clients are pleasantly surprised to learn that their cases can be worth substantial amounts of money.
-While victims of identity theft often believe that only the person who stole their identity can be held liable, in reality the fault for identity theft often also lies with creditors and credit bureaus, who failed to have appropriate safeguards in place.
+While victims of identity theft often believe that only the person who stole their identity can be held liable, in reality, the fault for identity theft often also lies with creditors and credit bureaus, who failed to have appropriate safeguards in place.

 Potential Remedies for Identity Theft Under the Fair Credit Reporting Act